The Ultimate Guide to Accounting for Construction Companies

 Time and Materials Contracts

 Time and materials contracts ensure clients are billed for actual labor and materials used, promoting transparency and flexibility.
-These contracts reimburse contractors for material costs and pay labor at a fixed hourly or daily rate.
+These contracts reimburse contractors for material costs, cover subcontractor payments when supported by verified invoices and completed work, and pay labor at a fixed hourly or daily rate.
 The total price includes labor costs, actual material costs and a standard markup.

 This type of contract is particularly beneficial in projects where the scope is not well-defined at the outset, allowing for adjustments as the project progresses.
-Accurate record-keeping and detailed tracking of material and labor costs are crucial to prevent billing disputes.
+Accurate record-keeping and detailed tracking of material and labor costs, construction expenses, and actual costs are crucial to prevent billing disputes.
+Change order tracking is also crucial to prevent underbilling and lost profits on a specific project.

 Unit Price Contracts